Case Postale 2500. CH-1211 Genève 2 Dépôt. Suisse.

-The High Commissioner for Refugees is mandated by the United Nations to lead and coordinate international action for the worldwide protection of refugees and the resolution of refugee problems.
+The High Commissioner for Refugees is mandated by the United Nations to lead and coordinate international action worldwide for the protection of refugees and the resolution of refugee problems.
 UNHCR’s primary purpose is to safeguard the rights and wellbeing of refugees.
 In its efforts to achieve this objective, UNHCR strives to ensure that everyone can exercise the right to seek asylum and find safe refuge in another State, and to return home voluntarily.
 By assisting refugees to return to their own country or to settle permanently in another country, UNHCR also seeks lasting solutions to their plight.
-UNHCR’s Executive Committee and the UN General Assembly have authorized involvement with other groups.
-These include former refugees who have returned to their homeland; internally displaced people; and people who are stateless or whose nationality is disputed.
+UNHCR’s Executive Committee and the UN General Assembly have also authorized UNHCR’s engagement with internally displaced people and people who are stateless or whose nationality is disputed.

-In March 2018, UNHCR launched an updated policy on Age, Gender and Diversity (AGD).
+In March 2018, UNHCR launched an updated Policy on Age, Gender and Diversity (ADG).
 Building on long-standing commitments and lessons learned, the policy aims to further enable displaced and stateless women, men, girls and boys to enjoy their rights on an equal footing, and to ensure that they are better able to participate fully in the decisions that affect their lives and the lives of their family members and communities.
+It includes five core actions on advancing gender equality and the empowerment of women and girls.

-Creating safe environments and mitigating the risk of SGBV is a high priority for UNHCR.
-Therefore, UNHCR continues to establish safeguards against such violence for all people of concern and works to ensure that response interventions are accessible for all survivors of SGBV.
+Creating safe environments and preventing, mitigating the risk, and responding to GBV is a high priority for UNHCR.
+Therefore, UNHCR continues to establish safeguards against such violence for all people of concern and works to ensure that response interventions are accessible for all survivors for GBV.

 Working with men and boy survivors of sexual and gender-based violence in forced displacement, UNHCR (2012).
 Available at: http://www.refworld.org/docid/5006aa262.html